By Shelburne Fiduciary Partners | Updated June 23, 2021

 If, however, there is an imbalance between supply and demand, additional ETF shares may be issued on the exchange to satisfy excess demand (a process known as “share creation”) or existing ETF shares may be retired to soak up excess supply (a process known as “share redemption”).
 By helping to balance supply and demand, this creation and redemption process can prevent the ETF’s share price from diverging too far from the underlying NAV.

 The contrast in trading mechanics is an important functional difference to understand, as it impacts the way an investor accesses the two products.
 Beyond that, however, the practical implications for long-term investors are negligible.
-The intra-day trading of ETFs is more relevant for investors who are seeking to frequently move between different vehicle types, as opposed to a buy and hold investor who is less motivated by short-term price swings.2
+The intra-day trading of ETFs is more relevant for investors who are seeking to transact frequently, as opposed to a buy and hold investor who is less motivated by short-term price swings.2

 Another key difference that may be especially pertinent for many investors is the tax efficiency of ETFs.
 Mutual funds and ETFs are each required to distribute both earned income and realized capital gains to investors at least annually.
 This creates a current-year tax impact for investors who own the shares outside of tax-exempt or tax-deferred accounts.

 Distributions of earned income are driven by the dividends and interest received from portfolio investments.
 In general, a mutual fund and an ETF with similar security holdings and similar investment goals are likely to generate similar levels of income distributions.
 The primary difference in tax consequences between the two vehicles therefore lies in the frequency and size of capital gain distributions.
 ETFs have historically generated far fewer capital gain distributions than their mutual fund counterparts (Exhibit 3).